awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.troubleshooting.md

  Following, you can find troubleshooting ideas for some common RDS Proxy issues and information on CloudWatch logs for RDS Proxy\.

  In the RDS Proxy logs, each entry is prefixed with the name of the associated proxy endpoint\.
-This name can be the name you specified for a user\-defined endpoint, or the special name `default` for read/write requests using the default endpoint of a proxy\.
+This name can be the name that you specified for a user\-defined endpoint\.
+Or it can be the special name `default` for read/write requests using the default endpoint of a proxy\.
 For more information about proxy endpoints, see [Working with Amazon RDS Proxy endpoints](rds-proxy-endpoints.md)\.

 **Topics**
 + [Verifying connectivity for a proxy](#rds-proxy-verifying)